jonnor/projects/introspectable-computing/livemetal/README.md

 by having the microcontroller serve tools/frontend in JS/HTML over HTTP to a standard browser.

+## Possible implementations

-* Reflash program memory, reload application state
+* Rebuild app, reflash whole program memory, reload application state
 * Virtual machine with bytecode interpreter, reload a 'script'
 * Virtual machine with transactional mutable AST
 * Partial program memory updates, like swapping out functions

-## Possible implementations
+All of these requires a toolchain that can be embedded onto the microcontroller itself, possibly split over implemented in assembler

-### Stack based VM
+## Stack based VM
-Forth style

-Each cell of the stack has

-* a size (in bytes)
-* buffer of N bytes
-* (maybe) some type annotation? or maybe that should be done by boxing into a cell

-Opcodes

-* read memory, N bytes starting at P
-* write memory, N bytes starting at P

-FFI to C code?
+Many of these exists already.
+Forth-like systems are very popular, and are often self-hosted with a text-based 'programming environment built-in'.
+The most advanced even have built-in assemblers for their targets.

+Learning to program in Forth however, is quite a barrier, perhaps especially for programmers experienced ALGOL/C-decendent languages.
+There is also very little tooling apart from the low-level text ones.

-## References
+### References

 Microcontroller virtual machines